 Amazon delivers everything, so naturally, its ships chocolate-covered strawberries too.
 This is where the bargains are.

-If you’re willing to think outside the berry, Whole Foods also carries organic freeze-dried, chocolate-covered strawberry slices by Natierra, also a great deal at $5.49 per 1.5-ounce bag.
-Golden State Fruit offers chocolate-covered strawberries through Amazon as well.
-There's the standard white, dark, and milk chocolate-covered berries, plus strawberries coated with chocolate and crushed nuts.
+Golden State Fruit offers chocolate-covered strawberries including standard white, dark, and milk chocolate-covered berries, plus strawberries coated with chocolate and crushed nuts.
 Shipping is free with Prime.

 The best deals here are from Whole Foods and Golden State fruit.
 You can get a full dozen chocolate-dipped strawberries from Golden State for under $40, with free shipping.
 That's a fantastic price.